Applications are now available for the 2019 LEADER program. Applications are due December 3.

 Course Format and Tools

-This three-day course will consist of individual and group exercises as well as lectures and discussions designed for junior investigators.
+This three-part course will consist of individual and group exercises as well as lectures and discussions designed for junior investigators.
 Leadership experts from outside Duke will provide much of the course content.

 Participants will be required to complete two personal inventory assessments online prior to the course: the Myers-Briggs Type Indicator (MBTI) and the Skillscope 360° Assessment (360).
 These tools provide an opportunity to receive constructive feedback that is strictly developmental, not evaluative.